← Back to Blog

 If there's one piece of your biology that determines more about your daily experience than almost anything else, it may be a nerve you've never thought about: the vagus nerve.*

 Running from your brainstem through your neck, chest, and abdomen, the vagus nerve is the longest cranial nerve in your body.
 It's the primary communication highway between your brain and your organs.
-And according to Stephen Porges' Polyvagal Theory, it plays a central role in determining whether you feel safe enough to learn, connect, and change.*
+And according to Stephen Porges' research on the autonomic nervous system, it plays a central role in determining whether you feel safe enough to learn, connect, and change.*

 What Vagal Tone Means for Your Habits